juergenweb/FrontendLoginRegister/README.md

 [![ProcessWire 3](https://img.shields.io/badge/ProcessWire-3.x-orange.svg)](https://github.com/processwire/processwire)

 A module for ProcessWire CMS to integrate a user registration/login functionality based on the FrontendForms module.
+This module creates pages and templates during the installation for faster development.

 > ⚠ This module is very Alpha stage - so be aware of using it on live sites!